 - 4.10.1.
 The Nanofab was surveyed with a particle counter, with generally good results.
 All wet bench work surfaces have extremely low particle counts, better than class 10.
 The open areas in the lithography area are all better than class 100, and mostly better than class 10.
 The remainder of the Nanofab tests better than class 1000, and often better than class 100.
 The Nanofab design specifications stipulated class 100 for litho, class 1000 for everything else.
 The Nanofab is easily meeting these specs. - 4.10.2.
 The effectiveness of facemasks was investigated by placing the particle counter directly under a person's neck while the person moved his head back and forth.
 Facemasks reduced particle counts, from the equivalent of class 500 without masks to class 100 with masks.
 Again, this was sampling just below the neck, not at typical substrate surfaces. - 4.10.3.
 The choice of wipes used in the Nanofab has a more pronounced affect on particle counts.
 In general, wipes trade absorbency for low particle generation.
 The Spec-Wipe 3 is the stocked polyester/ cellulose blend, high absorbency wipe designed for use in class 100 cleanrooms.
 Dragging the sampling tube across the surface of a Spec-Wipe 3 resulted in a class 1000 level particle counts.
 The Berkshire Polx 1200 wipe is the stocked low particle count, 100% knit polyester wipe.
 This wipe is not as absorbent at the Spec-Wipe 3, but generates fewer particles.
 Dragging the sampling tube across the surface of a Berkshire Polx 1200 wipe resulted in lower than class 100 level particle counts. - 4.10.4.
 To summarize, the Nanofab is meeting and exceeding design specifications for particle counts.
 If you would like to further reduce particles on your substrates, you may implement the following practices, in order of effectiveness: - 4.10.4.1.
-Use only Berkshire Polx 1200 wipes if your process requires placing your substrate on a wipe - 4.10.4.2.
 Use a facemask if your process requires you to work above your substrate on a table.
 Facemasks do not reduce particle counts on substrates in wet benches.